 9. Know your rights

-Throughout your job search, it’s important to make sure that you always know you’re rights; remembering that no company is legally allowed to turn you away from a job role based on your age.
+Throughout your job search, it’s important to make sure that you always know your rights; remembering that no company is legally allowed to turn you away from a job role based on your age.
 Acas offer advice and guidance on age discrimination and can help you decide when you to make a claim against an employer if you’ve been treated unfairly.
 Knowledge is power, so be sure to get as clued up as possible.

 10. Be your own cheerleader

 Your job search may last a few days or a few months, but the most important thing to remember is that the right job for you will come along.
 As long as you remain positive and keep reminding yourself of how much you have to offer, it will only be a matter of time before an employer sees that too.
 Employers are drawn to people who appear confident and self-assured, so if you want others to believe in you, it’s best to start by believing in yourself….